 We also quickly learned motorbikes can go where cars or buses can’t, down narrow dirt roads and through the beautiful rural countryside.

-Independent Travel or Pay For A Guide?
+Should You Travel The Hai Van Pass Individually Or Pay For A Guide?

 Choosing to travel from Hue to Hoi An by motorbike is the first step.
 We would like to congratulate you on your excellent decision.

-- Last and certainly not least, a guide will clear any traffic in your path and warn others you are coming.
+- Another benefit to a guide is they will clear any traffic in your path and warn others you are coming when necessary.

 Having a guide made our ride completely stress free.
 Take a guess how much it cost us to hire a guide for this trip from Hue to Hoi An?
 We’ll tell you in the next section about hiring a motorbike.

 You can of course drive this route independently and many people will without any issues.
 But we would suggest that only experienced and confident motorbike riders go it alone.
-Prior experience driving in Vietnam is a must!
+Prior experience driving in Vietnam is a must.

 If you don’t feel confident enough to drive your own bike but definitely want to experience this route by bike, you can even ride on the back of a guides bike instead.

-How & Where To Book A Motorbike Tour In Hue, Da Nang and Hoi An
+How To Book A Hai Van Pass Motorbike Tour

 But what about your backpacks?
 This is the beauty of booking with Motorvina!
 They will transport all of your luggage to your final destination.